 After a state budget is enacted, including any supplemental funding, expenditures are removed from Ledger 5 and placed back in the originating ledger.

 Note: Ledger 5 can also come into play during a budget impasse, when certain payments must continue to be made under law (e.g., payments necessary to maintain public health, safety or welfare, and payments which are required by federal mandate).
-In addition, some expenses are not appropriated through the state budget process because the funding comes from other sources; these are also not shown above.
+In addition, some expenses are not appropriated through the state budget process because the funding comes from other sources; these are also not shown below.
 Examples include unemployment compensation, which is paid for from a trust fund, and pension payments from SERS and PSERS to annuitants, which are paid from the funds associated with each respective pension system.